 Lemmatization

-The next step approaches the clustering of word forms into their lemma or head word from a dictionary.
+The next step approaches the grouping different word forms that share the same lemma.
 The process of lemmatizing words involves using a lexeme set (i.e., all words forms that have the same meaning, am, are, is) to convert into a common lemma (i.e., be) from a trained dictionary.
 In contrast, stemming involves processing words using heuristics to remove affixes or inflections, such as ing or s.
 The stem or root word may not reflect an actual word in the language, as simply removing an affix does not necessarily produce the lemma.
 For example, in response to airplane, flying can be easily converted to fly by removing the ing inflection.
 However, this same heuristic converts the feature wings into w after removing both the s for a plural marker and the ing participle marker.
-Several packages for R include customizable stemmers, notably the hunspell, corpus (Perry, 2017), and tm (Feinerer, Hornik, & Artifex Software, 2018) packages.

 Lemmatization is the likely choice for processing property norms, and this process can be achieved by installing TreeTagger (Schmid, 1994) and the koRpus package in R (Michalke, 2018).
 TreeTagger is a trained tagger designed to annotate part of speech and lemma information in text, and parameter files are available for multiple languages.
 The koRpus package includes functionality to use TreeTagger in R. After installing the package and TreeTagger, we will create a unique set of tokenized words to lemmatize to speed computation.